netbrain/zwift/README.md

 You can add this variable into $HOME/.config/zwift/config or $HOME/.config/zwift/$USER-config.

-The workouts folder will contain subvolders e.g. $HOME/.config/zwift/workouts/393938.
+The workouts folder will contain subfolders e.g. $HOME/.config/zwift/workouts/393938.
 The number is your internal zwift id and you store you zwo files in the relevant folder.
 There will usually be only one ID, however if you have multiple zwift login's it may show one subfolder for each, to find the ID you can use the following link:

 Webpage for finding internal ID: <https://www.virtualonlinecycling.com/p/zwiftid.html>